Bowmanville Zoo: History

 The land now occupied by the zoo, on the banks of Soper Creek, was part of the grounds of the Cream of Barley Mill, located further south on the creek.
-The mill owner developed a campground and park for tourists, aptly named "The Cream of Barley Campground", on the part of the property that was near the highway.
+The mill owner developed a campground and park for tourists, named The Cream of Barley Campground, on the part of the property that was near the highway.
 Later, a petting zoo was added to the park.

-By 1928, the mill, camp, and park (which now included tourist cabins) were owned by James Morden and operated by Alfred Shrubb, formerly a world-renowned long-distance runner.
+By 1928, the mill, camp, and park (which now included tourist cabins) were owned by James Morden and operated by Alfred Shrubb, formerly a long-distance runner.
 By 1946, the park included tennis courts.

 Over time, the zoo aspect of the business became more prominent, and the cabins were turned into animal shelters and storage buildings.

-Toronto native Michael Hackenberger was the final owner of the Bowmanville Zoo.
+Toronto native Michael Hackenberger was the final owner of this Canadian zoo starting in 1988.
 In April 2016, Hackenberger was charged with 5 counts of animal abuse by the Ontario Society for the Prevention of Cruelty to Animals (OSPCA) due to a video obtained by PETA of Hackenberger whipping a young leashed tiger profusely while swearing at it.